Domesticated plants and animals of Austronesia: Amorphophallus paeoniifolius (elephant foot yam)

-The elephant foot yam (Amorphophallus paeoniifolius) is used as food in Island Southeast Asia, Mainland Southeast Asia, and South Asia.
-Its origin and center of domestication was formerly considered to be India, where it is most widely utilized as a food resource in recent times.
-But a genetic study in 2017 has shown that Indian populations of elephant foot yams have lower genetic diversity than those in Island Southeast Asia, therefore it is now believed that elephant foot yams originated from Island Southeast Asia and spread westwards into Thailand and India, resulting in three independent domestication events.
-From Island Southeast Asia, they were also spread even further west into Madagascar, and eastwards to coastal New Guinea and Oceania by Austronesians.
-Though they may have spread south into Australia without human intervention.
+The elephant foot yam Amorphophallus paeoniifolius is used as food in Maritime Southeast Asia, Mainland Southeast Asia, and South Asia.
+Its origin and center of domestication were formerly considered to be India, where it is most widely utilized as a food resource in recent times.
+A genetic study in 2017 demonstrated that Indian populations of elephant foot yams have lower genetic diversity than those in Maritime Southeast Asia and elephant foot yams originated from Maritime Southeast Asia and spread westwards into Thailand and India, resulting in three independent domestication events.
+From Maritime Southeast Asia, Austronesians also spread even further west into Madagascar and eastwards to coastal New Guinea and Oceania, although they may have spread south into Australia without human intervention.

-The elephant foot yam is one of the four main species of aroids (taros) cultivated by Austronesians primarily as a source of starch, the others being Alocasia macrorrhizos, Colocasia esculenta, and Cyrtosperma merkusii, each with multiple cultivated varieties.
-Elephant foot yam, however, is the least important among the four and was likely only eaten as a famine crop, since it contains more raphides that cause irritation if not cooked thoroughly.
+The elephant foot yam is one of the four main species of Arecae cultivated by Austronesians primarily as a source of starch, the others being Alocasia macrorrhizos, common taro, and Cyrtosperma merkusii, each with multiple cultivated varieties.
+Elephant foot yam, however, is the least important among the four and was likely only eaten as a famine food, since it contains more raphides, which cause irritation if not cooked thoroughly.

 Areca catechu (areca palm)

-The practice of chewing areca nuts originated in Island Southeast Asia, where the areca palm is native.
+The practice of chewing areca nuts originated in Maritime Southeast Asia, where the areca palm is native.
 The oldest known evidence of areca nut chewing was found in a burial pit in the Duyong Cave site in the Philippines (to which areca palms are native), which dates to around 4,630±250 BP.
 Its diffusion is closely tied to the Neolithic expansion of the Austronesian peoples.
 It was spread to the Indo-Pacific during prehistoric times, reaching Micronesia at 3,500 to 3,000 BP, Near Oceania at 3,400 to 3,000 BP; South India and Sri Lanka by 3,500 BP; Mainland Southeast Asia by 3,000 to 2,500 BP; Northern India by 1500 BP; and Madagascar by 600 BP.
 From India, it was also spread westwards to Persia and the Mediterranean.
 It was also previously present in the Lapita culture, based on archaeological remains dated from 3,600 to 2,500 BP, but it was not carried into Polynesia.

 Artocarpus

-Numerous species of Artocarpus are traditionally cultivated or harvested from semi-domesticated or wild populations in Island Southeast Asia and Micronesia for food, timber, traditional medicine, and other uses.
+Numerous species of Artocarpus are traditionally cultivated or harvested from semi-domesticated or wild populations in Maritime Southeast Asia and Micronesia for food, timber, traditional medicine, and other uses.
 They include Artocarpus anisophyllus (entawak), Artocarpus heterophyllus (jackfruit or nangka), Artocarpus integer (cempedak), Artocarpus lacucha (lakuch), Artocarpus mariannensis (Marianas breadfruit), Artocarpus odoratissimus (tarap or marang), and Artocarpus treculianus (tipuho), among many others.
 The most important species pertaining to the Austronesian expansion however, are Artocarpus camansi (breadnut or seeded breadfruit) and Artocarpus altilis (breadfruit).